 Public approval sits at the heart of the Peelian policing model, but the police service is undergoing fundamental change and it is not clear whether the public understands what is going on, whether they agree with the prioritisation decisions being made, or with the value frameworks that underpin them.

-In 2019 the Police Foundation, supported by a number of Police and Crime Commissioners, will begin new research to develop a clearer and deeper understanding of public attitudes towards police priorities; offering insights at both local and national levels.
+In 2019 the Police Foundation, supported by a number of Police and Crime Commissioners, undertook research to develop a deeper understanding of public’s expectations of the police and their priorities; offering insights at both local and national levels.

-The project will move beyond standard opinion surveys that ask people what they think the police should prioritise, without providing information about the realities of modern policing.
-Instead we will bring together focus groups of local residents to discuss policing in their area, introduce information about the breadth and intensity of police demand and assess the extent to which, once they understand these competing issues more fully, their views on priorities change.
+The project moved beyond standard opinion surveys that ask people what they think the police should prioritise, without providing information about the realities of modern policing.
+Instead we brought together focus groups of local residents to discuss policing in their area, introduced information about the breadth and intensity of police demand and assessed the extent to which, once they understood these competing issues more fully, their views on priorities changed.

 - What do the public want and expect from the in 2019 and beyond?
 What are their priorities and what trade-offs are they prepared to make?

 - How and on what basis does this vary, including demographically and geographically?